Car loan for a US import car with MOT approval

 • Lighting system (headlights, indicators, rear fog light)

-• Emissions and noise levels
+• Exhaust emissions and noise emissions

 Convince the bank with the right documents